blacklightpy/vaultofknowledge/World Building/Fun and Activities/Photography/Polarising Filter.md

 ## How does it work?
 Since reflections and sky-light tend to be at least partially linearly-polarised, a linear polarizer can be used to change the balance of light in the photograph.
 The rotational operation of the filter is adjusted for the preferred artistic effect.

 For modern cameras, a circular polariser is used.
 This works by combining a linear polariser to create the artistic effect, followed by a quarter-wave plate to generate circularly polarised light.
-This helps avoid issues with autofocus and [light metering](Light%20Metering.md) sensors in some cameras.
+This helps avoid issues with autofocus and [[Light Metering|light metering]] sensors in some cameras.

 ## Types of Polarising Filters
 - Warm Filter: Good for shooting hazy scenes.
 Adds a subtle yellow or reddish tone, cutting through the haze to create clearer photos with a natural appearance.